 - Working hours: Monday - Friday, 9 am to 4:30 pm

 What is included

-- Accommodation: Dorm shared room (upgrades are available – subject to demand and extra fees)
+- Accommodation: Private room with fan (upgrade available – subject to demand and extra fees)

 - Collection and drop off at Koh Tao Pier